- Who we help

 - What we offer

 - Who we are

-We began our exciting collaboration with CASA (Court Appointed Special Advocates) just two years ago.
+We began our exciting collaboration with the National Court Appointed Special Advocate (CASA) program just three years ago.
 Since then, we have accomplished good things for the children of Livingston County who are in the court system due to abuse or neglect.

 The leadership and volunteers of LACASA-CASA work closely with local family court representatives and the Department of Human Services to safeguard the wellbeing and basic human rights of these children.

 Research shows that children represented by court appointed special advocates are half as likely to languish in foster care.
 Our volunteers are entrusted with helping LACASA-CASA children move forward in their lives with dignity, respect, compassion and representation.

 For more information about becoming a CASA volunteer, contact Sara Applegate at 517-548-1350 or email her at: firstname.lastname@example.org

 Your donation today will help an abused infant, child, or teenager at the most vulnerable time of their lives.

 Every child has the right to a safe, permanent and caring home.
 Yet from 2000 to 2009, the number of confirmed cases of child abuse and neglect increased 344% in Livingston County.
 Half of these children were living in foster care or with relatives because it was not safe for them to return home.